balena-io-experimental/balena-openvino/README.md

 Now scroll down to the end of the page and you should see a live camera feed with your model running.

-## How to import pre-trained modelsfrom OpenVino Model Zoo
+## How to import pre-trained models from OpenVino Model Zoo
 1. Browse [OpenVino Model Zoo](https://docs.openvino.ai/latest/omz_models_group_public.html).
 Let's say we want to try and use `yolo-v3-tf` in our solution.
 2. Open an a terminal window inside Jupyter by opening the command palette (Command/Ctrl + Shift + C) and selecting `New Terminal` and navigate to ` /usr/openvino/model/`
 3. Use `omz_downloader` to download and convert the model.